 |12,000 BTU ASHRAE||7,800 BTU DOE||Up To 450 Sq Ft|

 |13,000 BTU ASHRAE||8,500 BTU DOE||Up To 500 Sq Ft|

 |14,000 BTU ASHRAE||9,100 BTU DOE||Up To 600 Sq Ft|

 Example: Let’s say that you are looking at a 14,000 BTU ASHRAE portable air conditioner.
 How many new BTU DOE should it be rated?
 Depending on how efficient it is at higher temperatures, it should be rated anywhere from 7,700 BTU DOE to 10,500 BTU DOE.

 Bottomline On ASHRAE Vs DOE BTU Ratings

 In theory, the new DOE BTU rating (SACC) should be better at telling us how powerful a portable AC unit is in real-time conditions.
 Due to its complexity, however, it might take some time for DOE BTU rating to take over the old ASHRAE BTU standard.

 In practice, however, most HVAC experts still use the old ASHRAE BTU standard as the benchmark for portable AC performance.
 When trying to figure out what size air conditioner you need (here’s a helpful calculator), the old ASHRAE BTU rating is used more often than the new SACC BTU rating.

-In the same document that DOE introduced SACC BTU rating for portable air conditioner capacity, they have also introduced CEER rating.
+In the same document that DOE introduced the SACC BTU rating for portable air conditioner capacity, they have also introduced the CEER rating.
 CEER is an energy efficiency rating, in the same metrics family as EER and SEER ratings.
 You can read more about CEER rating here.